Hibernation: Bears

 A study by G. Edgar Folk, Jill M. Hunt and Mary A. Folk compared EKG of typical hibernators to three different bear species with respect to season, activity and dormancy, and found that the reduced relaxation (QT) interval of small hibernators was the same for the three bear species.
 They also found the QT interval changed for both typical hibernators and the bears from summer to winter.
 This 1977 study was one of the first pieces of evidence used to show that bears are hibernators.

 In a 2016 study, wildlife veterinarian and associate professor at Inland Norway University of Applied Sciences, Alina L. Evans, researched 14 brown bears over three winters.
 Their movement, heart rate, heart rate variability, body temperature, physical activity, ambient temperature, and snow depth were measured to identify the drivers of the start and end of hibernation for bears.
 This study built the first chronology of both ecological and physiological events from before the start to the end of hibernation in the field.
 This research found that bears would enter their den when snow arrived and ambient temperature dropped to 0 C. However, physical activity, heart rate, and body temperature started to drop slowly even several weeks before this.
 Once in their dens, the bears' heart rate variability dropped dramatically, indirectly suggesting metabolic suppression is related to their hibernation.
 Two months before the end of hibernation, the bears' body temperature starts to rise, unrelated to heart rate variability but rather driven by the ambient temperature.
 The heart rate variability only increases around three weeks before arousal and the bears only leave their den once outside temperatures are at their lower critical temperature.
 These findings suggest that bears are thermoconforming and bear hibernation is driven by environmental cues, but arousal is driven by physiological cues.

+Osteohistological research on the American black bear (Ursus americanus) has shown that skeletal integrity during hibernation is maintained through region-specific microstructural responses, with weight-bearing limb bones retaining dense cortical organization while axial elements exhibit increased internal remodeling, consistent with differential functional demands during prolonged inactivity.